fairmodels/fairmodels.github.io/index.md

  loop>
 </dotlottie-wc>

 Modern AI systems are trained on datasets that exclude more than 99% of the world’s living languages.
-As large language models increasingly shape research, education, industry, and policy, this imbalance determines whose knowledge is visible, and whose is erased.

-[Fairtrain](https://fairtrain.github.io/) is envisioned as an open‑source, community‑owned project that crowdsources and curates openly licensed text, audio, and video resources across 7000+ living human languages, enabling training corpora that reflect a richer diversity of global human knowledge.
+As large language models increasingly shape research, education, industry, and policy, this imbalance determines whose knowledge is visible, and whose is erased. `Fairmodels` is envisioned as an open‑source, community‑owned project that crowdsources and curates openly licensed models and training (text, audio, and video) resources across 7000+ living human languages.
 By expanding linguistic representation at scale, we work towards a modeling landscape that is more equitable, reliable, and responsive to the needs of every human community.

 <br/>
 [Explore resources](./languages){: .btn .btn-outline }